NikhilSDate/FourInARowBot/README.md

   DISCORD_TOKEN=<your_discord_token>
   ```
 * Run the `main.py` script with `python main.py`.
 The bot should now be up and running.
 * Create an invite link for the bot in the Discord Developer Portal.
 You will need to specify permissions for the bot when doing so.
 The bot needs only the 'Send Messages' permission.
 A server administrator can now use the invite link (by pasting it into a browser) to add the bot to their server.
 You can also test out the bot now by creating a test server and inviting the bot to it.

-### B) Running the backend
+### B) Running the Data API
 Note: these instructions are for running the backend locally.
 If you want to run the backend on a cloud platform like Render or Vercel, you might have to manually add the `DB_URI` emvironment variable instead of using a `env` file.
 See the instructions below for the value of this environment variable.

 * Create a MongoDB database (either locally or in the cloud) to store game data.
 The database will store game data in a collection named `games`.
 If you use MongoDB Atlas for this step, you will have to add the public IP address of the Flask backend to the IP Access List of the MongoDB Atlas project containing your database.
-* Navigate to the server directory.
+* Navigate to the `server` directory.
-* Navigate to the `server` directory and create a file with the name `.env`.
+* In the `server` directory, create a file named `.env`.
 Paste the following line into this file (note that the connection string should have the database name at its end):
   ```
   DB_URI=<your_monngodb_connection_string>
   ```